 Clearly RD is at the top of this list, demonstrating that occupant restraint is one of the most critical issues in traffic safety and fatality reduction.
 Child Restraint Deficiencies (CRD) are near the bottom of Table 1 with only eleven fatalities.
 This reflects the extreme efforts that have gone into child protection by several agencies throughout the state.
-Special emphasis is given to children who are quite vulnerable if not properly restrained, and the importance of maintaining all of the child restraint programs is clear.
-The enforcement efforts for CRD is effectively the same as that for RD.
+Special emphasis is given to children who are quite vulnerable if not properly restrained, and the importance of maintaining child restraint programs is clear.
+The enforcement efforts for CRD are effectively the same as that for RD.

-Table 1 shows clearly that one of the most effective ways of reducing fatalities is to increase restraint use, and this example will be used to further illustrate the problem identification process that is applied to all potential countermeasures.
-In reading through this example, please do not restrict consideration to only seatbelts, but recognize how the same principles apply to all countermeasures under consideration.
-See references at end of this section.
+Table 1 shows that one of the most effective ways of reducing fatalities is to increase restraint use, and this example will be used to further illustrate the problem identification process that is applied to all potential countermeasures.
+In reading through this example, please do not restrict consideration to only seat belts, but recognize how the same principles apply to all countermeasures under consideration.